 It was a time and country of arms.
 Valor was the saint by whom all swore, and no death was feared save a death on the straw.
 And with valor ruled song.
-When the clash of swords was for a moment stilled, minnesingers and min-strels sang of the sweetness of love: are not the tenderest blossoms of the year those that are fostered by the snow-

-The Tower of Tynedale had had its baptism of blood and consecrations of song more frequently, it may well be, than any other castle within the same bounds, for it stood on disputed ground.
-It was a deliance in stone flung down by an early Tynedale, and many a time had the Branksome men da-hed themselves against it in vain assault.
-Once indeed, the portals had traitorously yielded, and the banner of the hated use of the assailants had taunted the scattered Tynedales from the battlements of their own tower.
-That dishonor had been wiped out in the des, crate courage of the recupture, but its memory roused to new life the old family feud, which shame that made more lofty the bearing of the lord of Tynedale as he entered which a long absence the demesne to had made him well nigh a stranger.
-The gay laughter of his retainers, who found it joy enough to feel the shadow of it joy enough to feel the shadow of Tynedale oaks once more above them, seemed to his ear but to muille the angry mutter of defeated men.
-His responding to his unconscious touch, bounded forward, and carried him in advance of his tra'n to the opening in the forest that commanded a distant view of the lower.
+When the clash of swords was for a moment stilled, minnesingers and min-strels sang of the sweetness of love: are not the tenderest blossoms of the year those that are fostered by the snow- The Tower of Tynedale had had its baptism of blood and consecrations of song more frequently, it may well be, than any other eastle within the same horizon bounds, for it stood on disputed ground.
+It was a defiance in stone flung down by an early Tynedale, and many a themselves against it in vain assault.
+Once, indeed, the portals had traitorously yielded, and the bauner of the hated house of the assailants had taunted the scattered Tynedales from the battlements of their own tower.
+That dishonor had been wiped out in the des erate courage of the recapture, but its memory rous to new life the old family feud, which had its birth in the buried past It was the thought of that unforgotten of the lord of Tynedale as he entered the demesne to which a long absence bed 40 miles to Lake Erie, so had made him well nigh a stranger, gay laughter of his retainers, who found it joy enough to feel the shadow of Tynedale caks once more above them, seemed to his ear but to muffie the angry mutter of defeated men. eed, responding to his unconscious outh, bounded forward, and carried him in advance of his tra'n to the open-ing in the forest that commanded a disant view of the tower.